wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 For every successful binding registration, the address registration server MUST record the Client-Identifier-to-IPv6-address bindings and associated valid-lifetimes in its storage, and SHOULD log this information in a manner similar to if it had performed the assignment.

-If a ADDR-REG-NOTIFICATION message updates the existing Client-Identifier-to-IPv6-address binding the server MAY log the event.
+If an ADDR-REG-NOTIFICATION message updates the existing Client-Identifier-to-IPv6-address binding the server MUST log the event.

 The address registration client MUST refresh the registration before it expires (i.e. before the preferred lifetime of the IA address elapses) by sending a new ADDR-REG-NOTIFICATION to the address registration server.
 If the address registration server does not receive such a refresh after the preferred lifetime has passed, it SHOULD remove the record of the Client-Identifier-to-IPv6-address binding.

 It is RECOMMENDED that clients initiate a refresh at about 85% of the preferred lifetime.
-Because RAs may periodically 'reset' the preferred- lifetime, the refresh timer MUST be independently maintained from the address valid-lifetime.
+Because RAs may periodically 'reset' the preferred-lifetime, the refresh timer MUST be independently maintained from the address valid-lifetime.
 Clients SHOULD set a refresh timer to 85% of the preferred lifetime when they complete a registration operation and only update this timer if 85% of any updated preferred lifetime would be sooner than the timer.

-{TODO: is the preferred lifetime a good idea?
-The default value is 7 days which seems rather long.
-Indeed we might say that it's an administrator's job to configure non-default lifetime...
-Also,  what about statically assigned addresses or PIOs with the inifinite lifetime??}
+{TODO: See Issue #3 regarding the appropriate timers, and provide better guidance.
+We could do some complex "min (4h, max (router_lifetime, preferred_lifetime))" calculation, but that's a bit of a pain and leads to bikeshedding.
+I suspect that just using a static number would be better.}

+{TODO: Add some text around "feel free to ignore messages if it looks like a DoS attack" / your leases table is getting full.
+Note that this is an existing issue for DHCP and spoofed MACs (ask me how I know :-)) }

 ## Retransmission